 Car Accident Lawsuit Basics

-Car accidents are the leading cause of injury in the U.S. Many of these injuries and deaths result in car accident lawsuits.
+Car accidents are a leading cause of injury in the U.S., and many of these injuries and consequent deaths result in car accident lawsuits.
 If you've been involved in a car accident, you may have a legal claim against the person responsible.
 Read on to learn about car accident lawsuit basics, including the processes involved, theories of liability, and more.

 The no-fault process sets thresholds beyond which a lawsuit is still permitted.
 There are two kinds of thresholds set by states: